Karen Lee Street |

 Poe was divided between “the domestic and the intellectual edges of feminism” (Johanyak, 62), as Poe was in contact with female poets such as Frances Sargent Osgood.
 Street does not mention Poe’s alleged flirtation with the author yet emphasises his family lifestyle with Sissy (Virginia) and Muddy, her mother, who is always depicted working in the house and who Poe confesses rescues them “from the brink of penury far too often, whether though taking in washing and sewing, gathering edible wild plants to supplement our meals or her tenacious bartering at the market.”
 (Street, 5)

-"The Oval Portrait" by Jean-Paul Laurens
+82-year-old great-great-grandmother, and “The Oval Portrait”

 Mrs. Laird removed the last of the face paint, and I saw Mrs. Reynolds unembellished face with a sense of horror I did my best to hide.
 Her unadorned skin was the color of rancid butter and had the texture of a child’s worn-out leather boot.
 When Mrs. Laird removed her mistress’s luxuriant wig to reveal a recessed hairline and gray locks that were considerably thinned, my shock was palpable (18).